BishanTamang7/BishanTamang7/README.md

 # 👋 Hi, I'm Bishan Tamang

-🤖 Aspiring AI/ML Engineer | Data Explorer | Python Enthusiast
+🧩 Aspiring Data Engineer | Data Pipeline Builder | SQL & Python Explorer
-☕ Fueled by curiosity, persistence, and endless “why isn’t this working?” moments
+☕ Fueled by curiosity, problem-solving, and those “why is this query not running?” moments
-🧠 Exploring datasets and building models while learning something new every day
+📊 Turning raw data into insights while learning something new every day

 🚀 What I do as a learner:
+- Study data engineering concepts — from ETL to data warehousing
-- Study AI/ML concepts and implement them in small projects
+- Build small data projects using Python, SQL, and Docker
-- Experiment with models, datasets, and algorithms
+- Experiment with databases and pipeline orchestration tools like Airflow
+- Break things (accidentally), fix them (eventually), and learn in between 😅

+💡 Current Focus:
+- Understanding **data pipelines**, **data modeling**, and **cloud data tools**
+- Practicing **SQL** and **Python for data processing**
+- Exploring **Docker** and **Airflow** for automation

+📘 Learning by Doing:
+- Setting up Oracle & PostgreSQL in Docker
+- Building ETL pipelines for sample datasets
-- Debug my code like a silent ninja 🥷
+- Cleaning, transforming, and loading data like a data craftsman
-- Learn from mistakes, papers, tutorials, and the occasional Stack Overflow post

 😄 Fun facts:
-- I talk to my models like they understand me… sometimes they do!
-- I celebrate small improvements, even 1% better accuracy
+- I name my databases creatively (yes, one was called “datazilla”) 🦖
+- I enjoy debugging SQL more than watching TV (sometimes)
-- Curiosity + persistence= my secret AI superpower ⚡
+- Persistence + curiosity = my data engineering power combo ⚡

-💡 Goal: Grow as an AI/ML engineer, gain hands-on experience, and have fun along the way!
+🎯 Goal:
+Grow into a skilled **Data Engineer**, design real-world **data workflows**, and help teams make data-driven decisions 🚀